zhou-haitao/zhou-haitao.github.io/docs/source/developer/add_connector.md

-# How To Add New Connector
+# How to add a new Connector